How Biden chose Harris: Inside his search for a running mate

 Biden, well aware of the potential pitfalls of being a 77-year-old white male standard-bearer of a party increasingly comprised of women, people of color and young voters, made clear even before he had clinched the Democratic nomination that his running mate would be a woman.

-His initial list of possible contenders was sprawling: roughly 20 governors, senators, congresswomen, mayors and other Democratic stalwarts.
+His initial list of contenders was sprawling: roughly 20 governors, senators, congresswomen, mayors and other Democratic stalwarts.
 They were young and old; Black, Hispanic, white, Asian; straight and gay.
-Some, including Harris, had competed against Biden for the Democratic nomination.
+Some, including Harris, had competed against him for the Democratic nomination.

 From the start, some Biden advisers saw Harris as a logical choice.
 She was among the party’s most popular figures, a deft debater and a fundraising juggernaut.
 She had been thoroughly vetted during her own campaign and Biden’s team expected there would be few surprises if she was the pick.

-And so, as spring turned to summer, a string of other Black women would take a turn in the spotlight as Biden weighed his options.
+And so, as spring turned to summer, several other Black women would take a turn in the spotlight as Biden weighed his options.
 Atlanta Mayor Keisha Lance Bottoms and Florida Rep. Val Demings impressed Biden’s team with their leadership during the police brutality protests.

 The leading contenders, who also included Massachusetts Sen. Elizabeth Warren and Illinois Sen. Tammy Duckworth, submitted reams of financial records, texts of speeches and other personal information.
-Biden’s selection team canvassed a vast array of Democrats to ask for their views on the candidates’ temperament and families, then grilled the candidates on much of the same.
+Biden’s selection team spent more than 120 hours meeting with party activists and interest groups to gather input, and also consulted with organizations that specialize in helping women get elected to prepare for the unique challenges that often face women in politics.

+In meetings with the candidates, the vetting team ran through a uniform list of questions, from substantive to frankly political: What would you want your agenda to be as a vice president?
+What do you think Trump’s nickname for you would be?

 Biden, too, regularly discussed his potential pick with his sprawling network of friends and advisers.
 He used Obama in particular as a sounding board, though confidants to both men say the former president was careful not to tip his hand in those conversations as to whom he preferred.